 Powered by a 46cc 2-cycle gas engine, the tool runs considerably powerful than the conventional chainsaw.
 The engine is also fuel-efficient with reduced emissions.

-The saw has 20-inch low kickback chain and guide bar, which are perfect for cutting small, medium, as well as large trees and limbs.
+The saw has a 20-inch low kickback chain and guide bar, which are perfect for cutting small, medium, as well as large trees and limbs.

 The Craftsman design is ergonomic and it features remarkable anti-vibration features.
 With minimized handle vibration, you experience less fatigue and more comfort.